matt-jordan/blog/source/_posts/Hanson-Beginner-Marathon-Training-Week-10.md

 It was hot and humid.
 Gross, really.
 73 degrees when I started, but it felt like a wet sponge.
 I didn't need this.
 On lap two, I started to feel like :poop:.
 I've had heat exhaustion a couple of times, and I was getting killed out there.
 No water either, which was probably a little stupid.
 I realized that if I wanted to finish this thing, I wasn't going to do it by simply gutting it through.

-I took my shirt off (gasp), sat down, and rested for a few minutes.
-Just getting my shirt off made a huge difference.
-That's weird.
-Commentary on gender.
+I took my shirt off, sat down, and rested for a few minutes.
+Just getting my shirt off made a huge difference, and I cooled off relatively quickly.
+After a minute or two I felt like I could finish the workout, albeit rocking out my awesome programmer-bod.

 Ran the next two iterations without a shirt on, and felt 1000% better.
 Ended up walking the recovery laps instead of running them at 11:00 min/mile, but being able to finish the last two speed intervals at full blast made me feel good.
 Or at least, better, since I didn't want to puke any more.